bitmark-inc/docs/pages/bitmark-appendix/bitmark-papers.md

 *2016 NOVEMBER 7*

 This paper proposes a digital property system that achieves secure authentication and transfer of both digital and physical objects, from one party to another, without requiring a central authority.
 Digital signatures provide a method to issue and transfer titles ("bitmark certificates") within the system.
 Using a blockchain algorithm, distributed consensus on who owns what can be achieved.
 Digital assets can be uniquely identified using cryptographically hash functions.
 Physical unclonable functions (PUFs) provide a method to uniquely identify physical assets.
-Title transfers are peer-to- peer, verifiable, and create an unforgeable chain-of-ownership (“provenance”).
+Title transfers are peer-to-peer, verifiable, and create an unforgeable chain-of-ownership (“provenance”).

 * [Read PDF](/assets/pdf/bitmark-technical-white-paper.pdf)
 * [Read EPUB](/assets/epubs/bitmark_technical-white-paper.epub)